tristantbg/kirby-shopify/README.md

 ## Setup

-Set your `.env` file inside the plugin folder using the `.env.example` one
+Set your `.env` file inside the plugin folder using the `.env.example` one with your Storefront credentials.
+Add manually a page called `products` with the template `shopify.products` in the content folder. (like shown in "example")

 ## Options